JamesV-S/Jmvs_character_auto_rigging_tool/README.txt

 -----------------------------
 [-] Issues to solve:

-- By haveing guides already in a scene, 'data_guide' works to store the necessary data, and joints are created & stored in modular dictionary's properly.
-HOWEVER, when building the system, everything works except the ctrl's are a cluster of points only visible thru their cvs!
-- Basically the fk ctrls arnt loading properly.
-They a visible if the guides were created with the same loaded tool
-> Figure out this issue.
+when build skeleton, and the joints are mirrored the orientation is just like mirroring. but if i close and re-open the ui and build the skeleton, the parent joint is orientated to it's corresponding guide.
+What are the possible reason's for this issue?
+- well what's the changing factor? reloading the ui.
+How the data is retrieved.
+- data when it works: the guide is made & mirrored , that dictionary is just stored and joints are built off it.
+- data when it doesn't work: the guide already exists and the dictionary comes from the data guide.
+> compare the 2 dictionary's joint data before building the joints in the ui.create_joints() and in the joints.py file.

 -----------------------------
 To do:
 >

-> the quadleg needs to work better with IK(also, make control orient to the world!) & spaceSwap
+> the quadleg needs to work with spaceSwap

-> after the space-swap and other issues r fixed, move onto the neck system, So i can test creating a rig for testing rotomation > Email Malcom to pass a
+> after the space-swap and other issues r fixed, move onto the neck system, So i can test creating a rig for testing rotomation > Email Malcom
 > acapture movement. question onto Stephen cpncerning creating a head & arm rig for cg replacments.

 - Joints